Xelame/Mini-RPG-Typescript/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The RPG Project is a simple turn per turn game in command line , playable in the terminal!
+The RPG Project is a simple turn per turn game in command line , playable in the terminal!<br>
-It afford the user to select his own team of 3 heroes and fight through an little dungeon to maybe defeat the cruel Dragon and rob his precious treasure !
+It afford the user to select his own team of 3 heroes and fight through an little dungeon. <br>